samplchallenges/SAMPL5_logD_PredictionAnalysis/DC_Analysis/README.md

 * build_index_table.py: Used to make index_table.csv from original version of the dictionary
 * StatisticsAnalysis.py: Organizes error analysis from prediction dictionary and creates histograms for each error metric
 * tautomerPlots.py: This script makes comparison plots, but color codes by number of tautomers a molecule has.
 It also does some brief comparisons to the by molecule analysis
+* FixLuchko.py: multiplies all of Tyler Luchko's submissions by -1 to fix their human error in calculating transfer free energy checkmolTypes.py: This script uses the mol2 molecule files and collects data by checkmol functional group.
+Used to look for trends what molecules did well and which did poorly.
 ##### Note: Unless updated this directory is not safe for public publishing because it includes contact information and names of Anonymous submissions.